Orkiv/Inventory-js/readme.md

 ## User management

 Inventory JS supports out of the box basic user authentication.
 It works with the parameters defined within Inventory to help you convert visitors to returning customers.

+### Inventory.prototype.user - Object

+	- Information about user
+	- Any custom set key within Epic commerce's interfaces will be available within this object.

 ### Inventory.prototype.CreateSocialSupport(string panel, array[ userinfo)